EMaude/ElephantBot/README.md

 ## Planned

 Larger cacheing system to account for running out of queries, while limiting repeat results.

+pull resuts of common daily searches to fill out request totals in a day.

 Remove or track the random page selection to reduce the chance of repeat results.